Lincyaw/lincyaw.github.io/content/post/keynotes-for-paper-writing/index.md

 In the second way, it assumes reader already knows the context.

+Another outline of introduction section:

+- Elevator story -- high-level statement of the problem
+- The problem in more technical terms
+- Conventional wisdom: sketch of previous techniques and their shortcomings
+- Describe the solution to the problem as a black box, so that it is clear what your solution offers over previous work
+- Technical challenges to obtaining a solution (e.g., 1 paragraph for each)
+- State how you solve the challenges (at most a few paragraphs)
+- Experimental highlights
+- Contributions
+- Organization of the paper

+{{% callout warning %}}
+1. Use an example to introduce the problem
+2. Use a list of contribution.
+3~5 bullet points.
+2 is too little, >5 will make more things to criticize.
+3. Describe the contribution refutably. (e.g., We give the syntax and semantics of a language that supports concurrent processes (Section 3).
+Its innovative features are...) wrong: We describe the WizWoz system.
+It is really cool.
+4. No related work yet!
+Readers do not know the context, the background and the terminology, so do not talk about the tradeoffs, it is absolutely incomprehensible.
+Except:
+    - Sometimes it is better to discuss the 1-3 most important pieces of related work
+    - The best way to introduce your idea might be to contrast it with some well-known concept
+    - Sometimes you need to make sure that the reader understands some essential background on which your work depends
+    - Want to ensure that the reviewer does not dismiss vour idea as "It's just the same as XXX."

+{{% /callout %}}

 ### Key ideas

 1. Use **concrete illustrative** examples and **high-level** intuition.